aggress/mesosphere-dcos-kafka-installer/docs/usage.md

 ## Run the one-time-setup which:

 - Creates a special certificate required for the l4lb service
+- Validates the keytabs in `output/keytabs`
 - Adds the keytabs as DC/OS secrets
 - Adds the Kerberos krb5.conf as a secret
-- Adds the client-jaas.conf as a secrets
+- Adds the client-jaas.conf as secrets
 - Adds the (temporary) confluent-aux-universe where the security enabled community packages currently reside

 ```